-In celebration of the launch of Art Everywhere, we revisit an essay originally published in issue 3 of Tate Etc. on John Everett Millais’s Ophelia 1851-2
+In an essay originally published in issue 3 of Tate Etc. we take a look at John Everett Millais’s Ophelia 1851–2

 Perhaps to appreciate this picture, one has to be a water baby – the type of person happiest when swimming, or soaking in a deep bath; someone who can truly relish that mind-altering sensation of water lapping against skin.
 Millais’s painting should be about death and misery and madness, but it always evokes in me positive associations.
 It is the prominence of water and the lush greenery which tantalise the senses and allow the viewer to feel his or her consciousness moving beyond Shakespeare’s doomed heroine, or Dante Rossetti’s equally doomed lover – the model for whom was Elizabeth Siddal.
 The stream appears to be cool, rather than cold.
 It is welcoming and inviting.
 The flowers floating on its surface are so freshly picked one can almost smell them, revel in the scent of the dew that would have been on them when plucked and feel their gratitude as they drink in the water bursting around their stems.